Skip to content

 Summarize this article with

 Passport verification is the foundation of identity assurance for any organisation that must confirm who it is dealing with.
-In the UK alone, HM Passport Office issued 7.1 million passports in 2024, while the Home Office processed over 1.2 million Biometric Residence Permits.
-For regulated businesses subject to Money Laundering Regulations 2017, the ability to authenticate these documents accurately and at speed determines whether onboarding is secure or merely fast.
+The Australian Passport Office issues millions of passports, while the Department of Home Affairs processes significant volumes of visas and travel documents.
+For reporting entities subject to the Anti-Money Laundering and Counter-Terrorism Financing Act 2006, the ability to authenticate these documents accurately and at speed determines whether onboarding is secure or merely fast.

 Security features of modern identity documents